JeremyRitchie/.net-ecs-quickstart-cdk/README.md

 ## How to use

+`env_config.py` contains most parameters you would want to adjust.
+When customizing, go there first.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.

 This project is set up like a standard Python project.
 The initialization process also creates